damir-sijakovic/dsijak_json_ui/README.md

 What can this do?
 -----------------

-* You can create sliders, product menus without mixing with PHP code.
+* You can create post sliders, menus without mixing with PHP code.
 * You can fetch this JSON file asynchronously.
 This way page will load faster.